EwoutH/urban-self-driving-effects/paper/paper.md

 1. For each hour in the simulation period, generate a trip with probability given by `trips_by_hour_chance`.
 2. Ensure an even number of trips by potentially adding or removing a trip.
-3. Assign destinations based on origin-destination probability matrices.
+3. Assign destinations based on origin-destination probability matrices, differentiating between peak and off-peak hours.
 4. Schedule the trips as events in the simulation.

 #### 7.2 Mode Choice